AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 Unfortunately, you cannot avoid triggering root scope digests, because all the default event directives cause them to occur.

-To get around this, you could create several angular apps on a page, with individual root scopes so the modules are isolated from each other, but this causes a lot of problems with DI and other behaviour.
+A work around involves creating several angular apps on a page, with individual root scopes.
+Which ensures the modules are isolated from each other, but this causes a lot of problems with DI and other behaviour.
 There is a simpler solution...

 ## Faster angular events directives - (fng)